-July 2022
+July 2023

-- Additional support for special cases such as caesarean births and preterm deliveries must be provided within all health systems, in line with WHO recommendations for assistance with the initiation of breastfeeding (for example, providing expressed breast milk). - Postnatal care providers such as paediatricians and those within community home visiting programmes should provide consistent education and information for breastfeeding while monitoring appropriate growth of the baby. - Public health programmes to improve health literacy and knowledge about breastfeeding should be made available for women of reproductive age, to help address cultural barriers that prevent early initiation and the provision of colostrum. - Health care professionals must support breastfeeding initiation and maintenance without stigmatisation and in a manner sensitive to the mother's social circumstances.
+- Postnatal care providers such as paediatricians and those within community home visiting programmes should provide consistent education and information for breastfeeding while monitoring appropriate growth of the baby. - Public health programmes to improve health literacy and knowledge about breastfeeding should be made available for women of reproductive age, to help address cultural barriers that prevent early initiation and the provision of colostrum. - Need for an enabling environments and policies that ensure breastfeeding can be continued when mothers return to employment, including the establishment of baby creches.
+This will further contribute to women's enhanced productivity in the workplace. - Health care professionals must support breastfeeding initiation and maintenance without stigmatisation and in a manner sensitive to the mother's social circumstances.